TosbackCgusBridge-Bot/CGUs-versions/Mcafee/Privacy Policy.md

     Every time you turn on a device, connect to a network, or open a file, you face significant risk from hackers, spammers, malware, spyware, and other forms of unauthorized access to data and systems.

     We work to reduce these threats in three key ways:
-    *   **Analyzing** data sent to your devices for signs of risk or suspicious activity
+    *   **Analyzing** data sent to and from your devices for risks, threats, vulnerabilities, suspicious activity, and attacks;
-    *   **Assessing** the reputation of the sending device to see whether access should be allowed
+    *   **Assessing** the reputation of the sending and receiving device to see whether access should be allowed. and
-    *   **Adapting** responses to new threats based on intelligence from our global network
+    *   **Adapting** responses to new threats based on intelligence from your device and our global network.
 *   We protect all types of data

     We collect personal, machine, and network/activity information when you obtain or use McAfee products, services or when you communicate with a device using McAfee services.